Year 7 Admissions

 The school has a published admission number of 120 which means that neither the school, nor the Local Authority, can offer any more than 120 places in any year group (four forms of 30 students).
 Only an appeal panel is permitted, by law, to instruct the school to take more students.
 However, the school acknowledges that it has the accommodation and staffing levels that mean that it can take four forms of 32 into each year – making a total of 128 boys.
 Historically, the appeal panel takes the school roll up to 128 in Year 7 each year and these 128 Year 7 boys go on to be 128 in Year 8 and so on.

-It should be noted that if there are fewer than 128 students in the year group into which admission is being sought, then admission may be possible, subject to the student passing the school’s entrance tests in English, maths, science and either French, German or Spanish and demonstrating an appropriate academic ability.
+It should be noted that if there are fewer than 128 students in the year group into which admission is being sought, then admission may be possible, subject to the student passing the school’s entrance tests in English, Maths and Science demonstrating an appropriate academic ability.
 The school must be confident that such an admission would not prejudice the education of boys already in school.

 It should be noted that: The school would expect the place to be taken up immediately